andreigue/andreigue.github.io/_pages/about.md

  # image: "/images/retrowave.jpg"
 ---

-I'm a third year software engineering student, seeking an internship for Summer 2020.
-The ideal internship for me would be any technical position, as I am at a point in my learning journey where I just want to learn anything and everything about software.
+I am a recent graduate of McGill University with a Bachelors in Software Engineering, seeking for employment in the field of cyebr security.
+The ideal position for me would be any entry-level technical position within the field, as I am at a point in my learning journey where I just want to learn anything and everything about the field.
+I simply want to get my feet wet.

-Feel free to check out my projects, check out my blog posts, contact me, stalk me, I don't care.
-Do whatever you want, just don't DDoS me or something.
+Feel free to check out my blog posts, contact me, stalk me... ok don't stalk, that's weird.

-ddddddddddddddddddddddddddddd